 In a perfect world, we would have the best person for the job, regardless of ethnicity, gender, age, ableness, or sexual orientation.
 But it is not a perfect world and we need to address centuries of prejudice and bias.
 This requires us to ensure that we have not allowed unconscious stereotypes to influence our behaviors, but also for those that are underrepresented to feel safe and motivated to put up their hands and volunteer.

 My research has shown that women, and especially women of color, are more likely to speak up, or be available for top jobs when:

-I was once working with a CEO to help get his senior leaders to be more open to input from different perspectives, including younger employees.
+I was once working with a CEO to help get his senior leaders to be more open to input from different perspectives, including younger employees and he said: